hanemma7moud/AI-Career-Agent/STUDENT_GUIDE.md

-import os

-# Define the markdown content exactly as requested
-markdown_content = """# 🚀 AI Career Agent — Student Guide
+# 🚀 AI Career Agent — Student Guide

 Welcome!
-In this lab, you will build and customize your own AI Career Agent using **Azure OpenAI (Microsoft Foundry Engine)** and **Streamlit**.
+In this lab, you will build and customize your own **AI Career Agent** using **Azure OpenAI + Streamlit**.

 By the end of this guide, you will:
-- [x] Run the AI agent locally
+✅ Run the AI agent locally
-- [x] Connect it to your own Azure for Students subscription
+✅ Connect it to your own Azure account
-- [x] Customize it for your specific career interests and CV data
+✅ Customize it for your career interests
-- [x] Publish and deploy your own version online for recruiters
+✅ Publish your own version

 ---

 ## 📌 Overview
 This project is a customizable AI assistant that helps with: